What is the Medicare Levy Surcharge (MLS)?

 The MLS was introduced by the Australian Government to encourage those on higher incomes to take out hospital cover, with the intent to decrease demand on the public hospital system.

-Difference between the Medicare Levy and the Medicare Levy Surcharge
+What is the difference between the Medicare Levy and the Medicare Levy Surcharge?

 You might hear these two terms used interchangeably, but they’re different things.